makersacademy/frontend-api-challenge/README.md

 ### Future Challenges

 - Testing!!!
 Jest looks the way to go with React.
 - Major MAJOR refactoring.
-The project is a mess at the moment, there's some mammoth functions and very little DRY.
+The project is a mess at the moment, there's some mammoth functions and very little DRY/SRP.
 - The speed at which the Like button changes colour after liking is painfully slow, no doubt due to some over-engineered code on my part.
 Would like to change.
 - Maybe design my own backend API.
 We did actually do this a while back on the course, in Sinatra.
 At some point I want to learn Node.js so this could be a great test bed for that.
 Although saying that I do like seeing all my coursemate's gibberish test Peeps in the feed.
 - Customize appearance.
 Maybe 4 or 5 themes you can select from.